Foggy Bottom: West Station Works

+Geography

+It is bounded roughly by 17th Street NW to the east, the Potomac River and Rock Creek Parkway to the west, Constitution Avenue and the National Mall to the south, and Pennsylvania Avenue NW to the north.

+Foggy Bottom is thought to have received its name due to an atmospheric quirk of its low lying, marshy riverside location, which made it susceptible to concentrations of fog, and later, industrial smoke.
+The United States Department of State gained the metonym "Foggy Bottom" when it moved its headquarters to the Harry S Truman Building in 1947.

 Demographics

 Late into the 20th century, Foggy Bottom witnessed a drastic change in demographics.
 There was a racial transformation within the area, as a white revival emerged.
 Many different factors forced out the black population, including the Foggy Bottom Taxpayers Protective Association opposing federal intervention.
 The renovations enacted by the Alley Dwelling Authority rendered the former inhabitants displaced.
 Similarly, the West End witnessed the same changes.
-Another factor of the change in demographics was orchestrated by Theodore G. Bilbo, who called for an "Alley Moving Day" forcing the black population out of the alleys.
+Another factor of the change in demographics was orchestrated by Democratic Senator Theodore G. Bilbo, who called for an "Alley Moving Day" forcing the black population out of the alleys.

-The neighborhood is predominately white.
-As of the 2010 United States Census, there are 14,642 residents, of whom 78.3% are white.
+The neighborhood is predominately white and has a large number of off-campus university student residents that affect demographics on income, age and race.
+As of the 2010 United States census, there are 14,642 residents, of whom 78.3% are white.

 Transportation

 The Foggy Bottom neighborhood is served by: